1993 Italian Grand Prix: Report

 On lap 8, Senna collided with Brundle's Ligier, putting them both out.
 Prost's championship ambitions received a major boost with Senna's retirement.
 Johnny Herbert spun off and hit the tyre barriers at Parabolica as he retired from 5th position since Berger pitted for tyres on lap 15, putting Berger back in 5th position but soon retired from 5th position with suspension problems 1 lap later.
 Hill in the meantime had moved up to fourth place and passed Alesi for third on lap 10, as Blundell in the remaining Ligier like Herbert had clipped the barrier at Parabolica and retired with a left-rear puncture and damaging his left-rear suspension on lap 21 whilst battling Wendlinger for 7th.
 Before Hill moved up to second on lap 22 when Schumacher's engine failed.
 At this point, Prost led by nearly 20 seconds, but by lap 48 Hill had reduced this lead to two seconds.
 Then, on lap 49, five from the end, the Renault engine in Prost's car blew.
-Hill took his third consecutive win by 40 seconds from Alesi, with Michael Andretti third and Karl Wendlinger, Riccardo Patrese (scoring his final points in F1) and Érik Comas completing the top six.
+Hill took his third consecutive win by 40 seconds from Alesi, with Michael Andretti third (achieving his only podium) and Karl Wendlinger, Riccardo Patrese (scoring his final points in F1) and Érik Comas completing the top six.

 The Minardis of Pierluigi Martini and Christian Fittipaldi had approached the chequered flag with Fittipaldi closely following Martini.
 Fittipaldi's left front wheel made contact with his teammate's right rear wheel, and the contact launched Fittipaldi's car into the air.
 The car completed a back flip before landing back on its wheels and skidded across the line.
 Neither driver was hurt and both finished the race without losing a position.

 This was the Williams team's seventh consecutive victory.
 Prior to the race weekend, Andretti and McLaren mutually agreed to part ways and that this would be his final race with the team.
 He would be replaced by the team's test driver, Mika Häkkinen.
 His final Formula One race returned his best result of the season with his third-place finish.
 By winning in Italy, Hill became the first Formula One driver to take their first three wins at consecutive Grands Prix, a feat only repeated by Mika Häkkinen, though only Hill won all three races in the same year.

+As of 2025, Andretti's podium finish remains the last for an American driver in Formula One.